What if I Can't Afford an Appeal? FAQs

 If the district court or agency denies your motion to proceed in forma pauperis on appeal, you may serve and file a motion in the court of appeals to review the order denying in forma pauperis status.
 These things must be done within 10 days of the order denying your in forma pauperis motion.
 You cannot give the court of appeals any new information about your income or the issues you will be raising that you did not give to the district court.
 If you do not make a motion or if this court denies your motion, you must pay the $550 filing fee and, if a transcript has been ordered, file a completed transcript certificate certifying that financial arrangements have been made with the court reporter.

-How do I request "in forma pauperis" relief in an appeal from a criminal proceeding?
+How do I request a fee waiver ("in forma pauperis" relief) in an appeal from a criminal proceeding?

 An indigent defendant who is convicted of a felony, gross misdemeanor, or misdemeanor may be entitled to representation by the appellate public defender's office on appeal from a judgment of conviction or from an order denying postconviction relief.
 Even if the public defender's office is not required to represent the party, a determination by the public defender's office that the party is indigent may result in waiver of the filing fee and the public defender's office may pay transcript expenses.
 You should contact the appellate public defender’s office to ask if you are entitled to representation.